 As well as being a discipline in its own right, portrait photography is a feature in many types of photography.
 Portraits play a significant role in fashion and editorial photography.
 And you’ll find portraits everywhere, from photojournalism to wedding photography.

 Portrait photography endures because we love characters.
 We want to know the players in the stories humans tell.
-And the best portrait photographers let us look at hearts and souls laid bare on celluloid.
+And the best portrait photographers give us a glimpse of hearts and souls laid bare on celluloid.
 Portrait photography allows us to connect with people we may never know.

 The best source of inspiration for portrait photography comes from looking at the masters.
 By looking at the work of the most famous portrait photographers, you’ll see how personalities are explored and characters are created.